jaywarfield/codepattern-multitier-vpc/README.md

   - Application and data layers deployed on isolated subnets accross different availability zones
   - Network isolation defined logically using Security Groups and ACLs
   - Global DDOS and Global Load Balancing
-  - VPN-as-a-Service to establish remote secure connectivity between on-pream and the VPC
+  - Bastion and/or VPN-as-a-Service to establish remote secure connectivity between on-pream and the VPC
   - SysDig & LogDNA for infrastructure and application monitoring

 2. Application